CITS5501 lab 5 (week 6) – logic-based testing – solutions

 0. Notation

-When writing logic expressions, we will normally use mathematical notation for “and”, “or”, and “not”:
+When writing logic expressions, we will often use mathematical notation for “and”, “or”, and “not”:

 If writing actual Java code, however, we use the normal Java logical operators: